sb242/clearance/DEMO.md

 ## Inspiration 30-45 seconds

 Tagline:
-Clearance is an app designed to provide accurate and up-to-date medication, allergy, and medical history information prior to an appointment with your allied health professional.
+Clearance is an app designed to provide accurate and up-to-date medication, allergy, and medical history information prior to a subsequent appointment with your allied health professional.

 The problem:
 A patient might have a family Dr, a Rheumatologist, a Cardiologist, and a Dermatologist prescribing different medications and treating your ailments.
-Unfortunately the patient can never remember names/dosages or ever why they might be taking these medications.
+Unfortunately the patient often can never remember names/dosages or ever why they might be taking these medications.
 Which can hinder appointments with allied health professionals in terms of profit loss, and rescheduling.

 The scenario:
 A patient arrives for an appointment with their optometrist, or their massage therapist, or their dental hygienist.
 Before these allied health professionals can proceed with treating you they require full disclosure of your most recent medical information.